‘Riverdale’ Season 1 Finale: Which Cast Member Will Die In Episode 10 — KJ Apa Or Cole Sprouse?

 — Marisol Nichols (@marisolnichols) April 11, 2017

 The season started with the mysterious death of Jason Blossom, played by Trevor Stines.
 He died under mysterious circumstances after he had fallen from a boat into Sweetwater River on July 4th.
-However, fans have to witness more deaths, Aguirre-Sacasa believes that death will be used to build the background for the next season.
+However, fans have to witness more deaths, and Aguirre-Sacasa believes that death will be used to build the background for the next season.
 Lee Toland Krieger, who directed the pilot, will direct the Season 1 finale, “Chapter Ten: The Lost Weekend.”

 4 of my faves!
 So lucky to have them in #Riverdale, bringing these iconic characters to life!
 See why this Thurs on #cw.
 INCREDIBLE acting! pic.twitter.com/d95MIpk7uQ